matthewlu2/version-control-lab/README.md

 4. Edit the code to your desires and then push back to this fork.
 5. Submit a pull request by going to the fork page and pressing the "Pull requests" tab and pressing "New pull request"

+## Miscellany
+We went with our chosen license because it is free and academic related which this project is.
+We encourage users to experiment with out code and modify as they wish.
+We went with our chosen code of conduct because